It All started At A Memorial Day Parade & Polish Wedding.

 In 1981, the corps director of the Golden Garrison Drum & Bugle from Michigan told me in she wanted to win.
 The corps was voted most improved drum corps for the Great Lakes and Drum Corps Midwest circuits.
 The drumline won the Great Lakes circuit championship and defeated a few DCI associate member corps at the Drum Corps Midwest Championships that year, receiving a very high 43 out of 50 demand score that tied a top echelon world-class corps.
 We then tied for best drumline in class-A competition at DCI prelims.
 I practiced them like Regiment going through run-throughs trying to get an "egg" - "0" - no mistakes.
 Golden Garrison did it on the field right off the line over the border in Canada on the way to the DCI World Championships in Montreal, Quebec.
 Quite an achievement for a no-name corps with many rookies.
 Everyone was excited to see the sheet then signed it.
 (It's framed on my office wall.)
 We won the show and did celebrate.
 Drum corps is about perfection.
 They liked the taste.

 My Southgate High School drumline won the state percussion championship in 1991 & 1992.

 The 31 member ensemble performed my arrangements to a variety of music genres and a drum solo, undefeated in 8 or more contests each year.
 The line was run with drum corps discipline and technical training.

 I became involved in judging corps and band contests while still marching in junior corps, later acting as Percussion Caption Head, rewriting percussion score sheets for more objectivity, then was elected president of the Great Lakes Judges Association, acting as the liason to the corps and band directors we serviced.
 I judged the state championships many times and always believed - especially with high school competitions - that our purpose was to adjudicate the students, not the staffs show designs.
-My score sheet criticisms were tough but the numbers were fair.
+My score sheet criticisms were tough but the placements were fair.
 The idea was to see a young drumline improve their technique and musicianship throughout the season and build a base for future years.